Don’t leave sales results behind:

 - 58% of employees would be more likely to use their company’s Learning Management System (LMS) if it incorporated multiple, shorter lessons (micro-lessons). – Software Advice Survey

-People need to know the “why” before they commit (this is based on some assumptions in the Andragogy theory, if you were curious).
+People need to know the “why” before they commit (based on some assumptions in the Andragogy theory).
 Award micro-points as participants gather the foundational groundwork of the program.
 Does the audience know about the program?
 Do they know what your goals are?
 Do they have a reason to interact with the program?
-How do you get them to discover the awards, the rules, how to set goals, etc. Most programs launch – and 12 months later, they’re over.
+How do you get them to discover the awards, the rules, how to set goals, etc.?
+Most programs launch – and 12 months later, they’re over.
 Nothing but a few standings reports in the middle.
 You need to create awareness of the program, how it works, and why it works.

 Knowledge through Microlearning

-Knowledge is key to removing fear of doing anything new.
-Make sure your program tackles this head on.
+Knowledge is key to removing the fear of doing anything new.
+Make sure your program tackles this head-on.
 You probably have all the assets in your LMS.
-You just need to drop some of it into your incentive platform to keep the knowledge top of mind during the promotion.
+You just need to drop some of it into your incentive platform to keep it top of mind during the promotion.
 Award micro-points as micro-lessons are completed.
 Does the audience know what to do to be successful?
 If they don’t know the product being promoted, they can’t really sell it?
 If they are unaware of how to submit sales on the internet, can they acquire any meaningful awards?

 Getting people to apply knowledge is the single biggest failure in most training and development programs.
 Your platform should enable the tracking and rewarding of knowledge application.
 Can you reward your audience for “steps to the sale”?
-Can you reward your audience for applying the learning material you’ve already spent so much money on?
-Can you track application at all?
+Can you reward your audience for applying the learning material you’ve spent money on?
+Can you track the application?
 You should.